 This class provides students with the opportunity to investigate a future career in health occupations.
-Students will evaluate their personal career interest, participate in field experiences, onsite observations and interviews.
+Students will evaluate their personal career interest and hear from professionals within the healthcare field.

 HUMAN ANATOMY I

 Prerequisite: Biology or AP Biology or Instructor's approval